kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

       sourcePath: {FULL_PATH_TO_WORKSPACE_FOLDER}
   ```

-## Install and configure Flux
+### Install and configure Flux

-You can now install the Flux operator, connect it with a specific Git repository, and authorize Flux to automatically pull changes from the repository and apply them on your cluster.
+You can now install the Flux operator, connect it with a specific Git repository folder, and authorize Flux to automatically pull changes from this repository folder and apply them on your cluster.

 1. Install flux: